alfaruqi3/rootme-CTF-walktrough/web_client/Javascript-Authentication.md

 }
 ```
 <br>

-A user can inspect the page and see that the password is **secret123**.
+User can inspect the page and see that the password is **secret123**.

 ## Challange Web
 <img width="999" height="358" alt="1" src="https://github.com/user-attachments/assets/a62cb02f-839f-4c0c-a0e3-15f5928820a2" /><br>